povman/crudclassgenerator/README.md

 I'm sharing this code to help other programmers with this repetitive task, providing a solution to improve the time on developing.

-The code in this repository is ready to use, just Copy and Paste, feel free to improve this code and help de community.
+The code in this repository is ready to use, just Copy and Paste, feel free to improve this code and help the community.

 My regards,
 Fabio Moraes